 Orvieto is my favorite day trip from Rome and a town I’m happy to return to over and over again.
-Located in southern Umbria, just a short drive from the Civita di Bagnoregio, Orvieto has one of most arresting cathedrals in all of Italy, along with beautiful scenery and wonderful trattorias.
+Located in southern Umbria, it’s just a short drive from the Civita di Bagnoregio.
+Orvieto has one of the most arresting cathedrals in all of Italy, along with beautiful scenery and wonderful trattorias.

-With its Etruscan heritage and famous ceramics, it is a great city for art and culture lovers but it’s small-town charm also makes it a great alternative to towns in Tuscany if you’re short on time or looking for a getaway from Rome.
-And though you can easily visit Orvieto in a day, I always encourage visitors to stay overnight because there’s plenty to see – and the town has a lovely atmosphere at night.
+With its Etruscan heritage and famous ceramics, it’s a great city for art and culture lovers.
+And, if you’re short on time or looking for a getaway from Rome, its small-town charm makes it a great alternative to towns in Tuscany.
+Although you can easily visit Orvieto in a day, I always encourage visitors to stay overnight.
+There is plenty to see and the town has a lovely atmosphere at night.

-Home to 20,000 people, Orvieto is the perfect sized-city to enjoy on foot without getting lost — and without getting overwhelmed.
-The city is divided into four quartieri, or districts, and by visiting the attractions listed in this guide, you’ll visit three areas.
-The last, Olmo, lies further off the beaten path in the northwestern quadrant of the city but it’s truly lovely and worth a wander for its quiet streets and beautiful views.
+Home to 20,000 people, Orvieto is the perfect-sized city to enjoy on foot without getting lost — and without getting overwhelmed.
+The city is divided into four quartieri or districts.
+By visiting the attractions listed in this guide, you’ll visit three of the four areas.
+The last, Olmo, lies further off the beaten path in the northwestern quadrant of the city.
+Although farther off, Olmo is truly lovely and worth a wander for its quiet streets and beautiful views.
 Here, you’ll find one San Giovenale, one of the oldest churches in the city which dates back to 1004.
-It has magnificent frescoed columns and a medieval garden where many people plan their weddings.
-Wander along the city walls and climb up the steep Vicolo Malcorini Ripa Serancia for gorgeous views of the town, which looks like a true “presepe” (nativity scene) from this angle.
+It has magnificent frescoed columns and a medieval garden where many people host their weddings.
+Wander along the city walls and climb up the steep Vicolo Malcorini Ripa Serancia for gorgeous views of the town, which looks like a true presepe (nativity scene) from this angle.

 No matter where you travel in Italy, there’s usually a whole world waiting to be discovered below your very feet.
 In Orvieto, you can’t miss the chance to descend down St. Patrick’s Well featuring two ramps in a double helix.
-Built in the 16th century by Antonio da Sangallo the Younger, one of Italy’s leading architects of the High Renaissance, it’s a beautiful site that features 248 steps and 70 windows with modern-day illumination — making it a great photo op.
-The well was commissioned by Pope Clement VII who had fled to Orvieto after the sack of Rome in order to ensure the city would maintain an independent water supply.
+It was built during the 16th century by Antonio da Sangallo the Younger, one of Italy’s leading architects of the High Renaissance.
+This beautiful site features 248 steps and 70 windows with modern-day illumination — making it a great photo op.
+The well was commissioned by Pope Clement VII who had fled to Orvieto after the sack of Rome to ensure the city would maintain an independent water supply.
 Its name was inspired by legends of St. Patrick Purgatory, an ancient pilgrimage site in Country Donegal in Ireland.

-Located directly across from the Duomo, the Etruscan Museum is worth a visit not only for the plethora of ancient art it holds inside, but for its magnificent views of the piazza and the façade of the basilica.
+Located directly across from the Duomo, the Etruscan Museum is truly worth a visit.
+Not only for its plethora of ancient art but for its magnificent views of the piazza and the Basilica’s façade.
 This is truly the best place to capture the cathedral in all its glory.
-Housed within a noble palazzo, many of the rooms have gorgeous 19th century frescoes in the neo-Baroque styles that enhance the archeological remains within.
+Housed within a noble palazzo, many of the rooms have gorgeous 19th-century frescoes in the neo-Baroque styles that enhance the archeological remains within.
 The impressive collection features Etruscan amphorae and bronzes, Greek vases and figurines, and Roman statues and coins.

 Orvieto is built upon volcanic tufa rock foundations which you can explore with a leisurely hike along the Anello della Rupe.
-This path that winds around the perimeter of town and takes about 60-90 minutes to complete, though there are multiple entrances around town so you can walk part of the trail – It’s an easy path but there are a few steep inclines to be sure to wear comfortable walking shoes and bring water with you.
+This path winds around the town’s perimeter and takes about 60-90 minutes to complete.
+Although there are multiple entrances around town so you can walk part of the trail if you choose.
+It’s an easy path but there are a few steep inclines so be sure to wear comfortable walking shoes and bring water with you.
 As you make your way along the trail, you’ll come across rock churches and spot Orvieto’s Etruscan necropolis near the Porta Vivaria entrance.

 It’s difficult to have a bad meal in Orvieto.
 I’ve enjoyed every restaurant I’ve tried in the city but if I have to pick a favorite, it would be Trattoria del Moro Aronne and its sister deli-restaurant Gastronomia Aronne.
-The two eateries are located next to each other but the trattoria is better for dinner while the gastronomia is a more casual deli that is perfect for an al fresco lunch.
-My friends Linda and Steve from The Beehive live in Orvieto and recommended this place to me years ago – after a life-changing meal with friends, I was hooked.
+The two eateries are conveniently located right next to each other.
+While the trattoria is better for dinner, the gastronomia is a more casual deli perfect for an al fresco lunch.
+My friends Linda and Steve from The Beehive live in Orvieto and recommended this place to me years ago.
+After a life-changing meal with friends, I was hooked.
 Don’t miss the tantalizing nidi, a fresh pasta stuffed with cheese and drizzled with honey, and order anything with truffles.

 Trattoria La Palomba

 With one of the prettiest façades in town, Trattoria la Palomba will beckon you to grab a seat as you stroll through town.
-This historic trattoria has been serving traditional Umbrian dishes for over 50 years and visitors travel from far and wide for a taste of its signature dishes.
-Pasta all’Ascaro features umbricelli tossed with egg yolks, parmigiano, pancetta and a freshly-shaved black truffles, while the Palomba is wild pigeon served with a fragrant sauce of berries, anchovies, capers, olives and orange peel.
+This historic trattoria has been serving traditional Umbrian dishes for over 50 years.
+Visitors travel from far and wide for a taste of its signature dishes.
+Pasta all’Ascaro features umbricelli tossed with egg yolks, parmigiano, pancetta, and freshly-shaved black truffles.
+The Palomba is wild pigeon served with a fragrant sauce of berries, anchovies, capers, olives, and orange peel.

 Antica Bottega del Duomo

-Tucked on a side street near the cathedral, the bustling Antica Bottega del Duomo serves hearty pastas and seasonal vegetables, panini stuffed with slow-roasted porchetta and antipasti platters with local meats and cheeses.
-It’s a rustic spot with a homey atmosphere and great for a quick bite.
-You can also order take-away sandwiches.
+The bustling Antica Bottega del Duomo is tucked on a side street near the cathedral.
+This eatery serves hearty pasta, seasonal vegetables, panini stuffed with slow-roasted porchetta, and antipasti platters with local meats and cheeses.
+It’s a rustic spot with a homey atmosphere and is great for a quick bite.
+You can also order takeaway sandwiches.

 Hotel Palazzo Piccolomini

 Set within a noble palazzo that belonged to a Papal family, Palazzo Piccolomini is a small family-run hotel located near Orvieto’s medieval district.
-It has a range of suites and bedrooms but the most beautiful is surely the Monaldeschi Suite, which features a frescoed ceiling and stand-alone bathtub for a romantic touch.
-The hotel’s atmospheric breakfast room lies below ground where you can admire the city’s tufa rock foundations, and it’s well-located to arrive by car (free parking is available outside).
+It has a range of suites and bedrooms but the most beautiful is surely the Monaldeschi Suite.
+It features a frescoed ceiling and a stand-alone bathtub for a romantic touch.
+The hotel’s atmospheric breakfast room lies below ground where you can admire the city’s tufa rock foundations.
+It’s also well-located to arrive by car (free parking is available outside).

 Altarocca Wine Resort